binerogroup/documentation/networking/security-groups/openstack-horizon.rst

 Adding a security group to an instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To add a :doc:`security group <index>` to an instance using the :doc:`/getting-started/managing-your-cloud/openstack-horizon`
+To add a :doc:`security group <index>` to an instance by using :doc:`/getting-started/managing-your-cloud/openstack-horizon`

 - Under **Project**, click **Compute** and then **Instances** in the sidebar menu.